Bluesky at Home » DIY Projects » How to Make an Easy 2-Sided Napkin with Pom-Poms

 TIP: Always save fabric scraps.
 You just never know when you might have a use for them.

-Step 4 ~ The Pom~Poms
+Step 4 – The Pom-Poms

 Then it’s easy to pull the pom~pom with the attached “tail” from the mesh part.
 The “tails” will be about 1/2 inches long.

-Step 5 ~ Pining Your Napkins
+Step 5 – Pining Your Napkins

 It doesn’t show in this photo, but you want about 1/4 inch of the “tail” to overhang the fabric.

-Step 6 ~ Sewing the Napkin
+Step 6 – Sewing the Napkin

 I recommend that you use your zipper presser foot for this project.
-You will want to adjust your sewing machine so that your presser foot is to the right so that you can maneuver around the pom~pom.
+You will want to adjust your sewing machine so that your presser foot is to the right so that you can maneuver around the pom-pom.
 This is the only challenging part of the project.

-I put in a 3/8~inch seam.
-When you get to the corners, lift your presser foot, turn the corner of the napkin and guide it through to the other side.
+I put in a 3/8-inch seam.
+When you get to the corners, lift your presser foot, turn the corner of the napkin, and guide it through to the other side.

-You may have to unpin the corners of the napkin to adjust the pom~pom “tail”.
+You may have to unpin the corners of the napkin to adjust the pom-pom “tail”.
 Ideally, the tail sticks out about 1/4 inch.
 You may have to lift your presser foot to get it around the pom~pom.
 Be patient as you work around the corner.

-Sew around 3 sides of the napkin, leaving around 3 inches open on one side.
+Sew around 3 sides of the napkin, leaving around a 6 – 8-inch opening on one side.
+This is where you will turn the napkin right side out.
 This is where you will turn the napkin right side out.

-Step 7 ~Finishing the Napkin
+Step 7 – Finishing the Napkin

-After you have finished sewing the napkin, turn all the pom~pom corners right side out.
-Check that the pom~poms are securely sewn in.
-If there is too much “tail” showing on the right side, you may have to go back and sew in more seam.
-Once you are satisfied with the corners, trim all 4 corners on the diagonal.
+NOTE: Check that the pom-poms are securely sewn in.
+If there is too much “tail” showing on the right side, you may have to go back and sew in a wider seam.

 Now turn all four corners of your napkin to the outside.

 Iron the napkin flat, trying to press a clean line into the seams all the way around the napkin.
-On the open seam along one side of the napkin, iron with the seam allowance turned inward.
-Back on the sewing machine, sew the opening closed.
-I switched to red thread for the top of the napkin.

 Your napkins are now finished.
 You may want to give the napkins another quick iron.